A Grammar of Model Analysis: Grama

 ---|---|---|---|

-Success!
+) is now below our target of \(0.01\).
+This is a success!
 We have refined our results and found a thickness that confidently satisfies our POF constraint.
-This achieves our goal, and finishes the case study. \(\square.\)
+This achieves our goal and finishes the case study.

-The brief case study above suggests an interative process you can use to approach model analysis under uncertainty:
+The brief case study given in Chapter 4.3 suggests an iterative process you can use to approach model analysis under uncertainty.
+Chapter 3 details a full modeling process, but in brief, you should:

-Define your goals for your study.
+Define the goals for your study.
 Use these goals to focus your work, but remain open to adjusting your goals if necessary.

-This might include making your goal more specific, as we did with specifying a plate length above.
+This might include making your goal more specific, as we did with specifying a plate length.

 Iteratively build a model for your study.
 This includes specifying the functions, the inputs, and a description of the inputs with bounds or a joint density.

 The ideal approach is to use representative data to inform your model.
-We used a dataset of measured aluminum properties above.
+We used a dataset of measured aluminum properties.

 If data are not available, consulting literature is an acceptable way to build your model.
-We used a classic reference to arrive at the buckling function above.
+We used a classic reference to arrive at the buckling function.

-You will likely discover surprises along the way, as we saw with the thickest plate specimens above.
+You will likely discover surprises along the way, as we saw with the thickest plate specimens.
 These may necessitate follow-up studies or reasonable assumptions.

-Iteratively analyze your model to provide a trustworthy results that support your goal.
+Iteratively analyze your model to provide trustworthy results that support your goal.

-You will likely have to iterate on your methods to arrive at trustworthy results, as we saw with refining the Monte Carlo simulation above.
+You will likely have to iterate on your methods to arrive at trustworthy results, as we saw with refining the Monte Carlo simulation.

 Throughout the whole process, use the dual modes of curiosity and skepticism to guide your process.